UCF football player arrested and accused of rape

 ORLANDO, Fla. -- A University of Central Florida football player was arrested Tuesday and accused of raping a physically helpless person.

-WKMG first reported the arrest of Demetreius Mayes Jr., 18, who is a freshman linebacker for the UCF Knights.

-Mayes was charged with sexual battery and is being held without bond.
+He is being held without bond.

 Mayes is a 2018 graduate of Northwestern High School in Miami.
 He led Northwestern to the 6A State Championship in December 2017.